Marcogarcia31/clients_segmentation/README.md

 * use command pip install -r requirements.txt to install the dependencies

-* the data is directly available [here](https://www.kaggle.com/olistbr/brazilian-ecommerce).
+* the data is available [here](https://www.kaggle.com/olistbr/brazilian-ecommerce).
 The csv files should be stored in a folder named Data to reproduce code in the cleaning notebook

-* the cleaned data ready for exploration and modelling is available in the project repository under the name cleaned_data.csv and may be read directly by the modelling notebook
+* the cleaned data ready for modelling is available in the project repository under the name cleaned_data.csv and may be read directly by the modelling notebook after unzipping the Data file
 <p>&nbsp;</p>